 The soup curry here is definitely their standout dish, with a flavorful broth infused with a variety of spices that are both savory and satisfying.
 The tender chicken, cooked on the bone, adds an extra layer of richness to the dish, while the colorful assortment of fresh vegetables provides a healthy and flavorful complement to the curry.

 I promise...you will leave feeling fully satisfied and happy.

 Private Tours in Tokyo: Ready to Sign Up?

-After having been a private tour guide in Tokyo for a few years now, I can honestly say that most of my favorite and unforgettable private tours in Tokyo have involved some sort of wandering and exploring for that magical insider perspective.
+After having been a private tour guide in Tokyo for a few years now, I can honestly say that most of my favorite and unforgettable Tokyo tours by locals have involved some sort of wandering and exploring for that magical insider perspective.